OP-TED/ted-open-data/README.md

 ## Live Version

-Visit [TED SPARQL Editor](https://docs.ted.europa.eu/ted-sparql-editor) to use the live version of the application.
+Visit [TED Open Data](https://data.ted.europa.eu/) to use the live version of the application.

 ## Development Setup